There are no prerequisistes to take the exam.

 There will be space in the exam room for your belongings however ABPI does not take responsibility for their security.

-The morning session starts at 10am and finishes at 12.40pm for those taking all four compulsory units.
+The morning session starts at 10am and finishes at around 12.40pm for those taking all four compulsory units.
 You can split your time across the papers you are taking.

-The afternoon session starts at 2pm and finishes at 4.15pm for those taking all their disease area units (normally 3 units, unless you are taking Unit 6 Cardiovascular diseases.
+The afternoon session starts at 2pm and finishes at around 4.15pm for those taking all their disease area units (normally 3 units, unless you are taking Unit 6 Cardiovascular diseases.
 In which case you just take 2 units).
 You can split your time across the papers you are taking.

 You will be asked a mixture of questions across all areas of the unit.
 Please click here for further information.